 Bone Morphogenetic Protein

 Since there is no need to harvest bone for BMP, you will not have donor site pain.
-Use of BMP also eliminates complications from the bone graft harvest site.
+The use of BMP also eliminates complications from the bone graft harvest site.

 Dr. Noraian would be happy to discuss all grafting options with you at the time of consultation.